angiekl74/Project-2/README.md

     * To review EChart Beijing inspired AQI chart (https://echarts.apache.org/examples/en/editor.html?c=line-aqi). &nbsp; &nbsp; Note: To make more impactful chart, we dicided to show a bar chart instead of a line due to lack of datapoints.

 6. Designing the look of the dashboard
-    * Bootstrap powerful and interactive tool (https://www.layoutit.com/build) was used to build the bones of the html.
+    * Bootstrap powerful and interactive tool (https://www.layoutit.com/build) were used to build the bones of the html.
-    * CSS and Bootstrap built in tools were used to create the simple and clean design we aspired to on the two sites we created.
+    * CSS and Bootstrap built in tools were used to create the simple and clean design of the websites.

 ## Project_responsibilties
 * Break down of Project Assignments within our group: